Ad Code

 Helps Lower Bad Cholesterol

-Beer contains soluble fiber that reduces bad cholesterol or LDL.
-Food and drinks are rich in soluble fiber and have many benefits, including normalizing blood sugar levels.
+Beer contains soluble fibre that reduces bad cholesterol or LDL.
+Food and drinks are rich in soluble fibre and have many benefits, including normalizing blood sugar levels.
 However, alcohol can interfere with the body’s vitamin and mineral absorption.
 Thus, moderate consumption is still highly recommended.

 Bottom Line

-Author Bio: Nora George is a freelance writer and extremely fond of anything related to Digital Marketing and Business.
+Author Bio: Nora George is a freelance writer who is extremely fond of anything related to digital marketing and business.
 She writes Technologies and fiction, likes good music, loves her cat, and overeats.
 More than anything, She loves to share her knowledge of Technology.